the-catman/objectab/.github/README.md

 # storeData: BigInt

-When storeData encounters a BigInt, it checks whether or not the bigint is positive or negative.
+* When storeData encounters a bigint, it checks whether or not the bigint is positive or negative.

-If it's positive bigint, storeData appends `10` to the buffer and then calls `Writer.vu`.
+    * If it's positive bigint, storeData appends `10` to the buffer and then calls `Writer.vu` on the number.

-If it's a negative bigint, storeData appends `1` to the buffer and then calls `Writer.vu`, but obviously taking the positive version of the number.
+    * If it's a negative bigint, storeData appends `1` to the buffer and then calls `Writer.vu` on the positive version of the number.

 Example code: